When Physical Layer Key Generation Meets RIS: Opportunities, Challenges, and Road Ahead: Challenges in RIS for PLKG Scheme

-In the same way, LS channel estimation is used to obtain the CSI, and then the double threshold quantization and single bit CDF quantization are utilized to produce the raw key.
-Based on Fig. \ref{Fig:PGR11}(a), the results show that with the distance between Bob and RIS growing, the bit inconsistency rate gets higher, which indicates the following two things.
+In the same way, with the obtained CSI via LS, the double threshold quantization and single bit CDF quantization are utilized to produce the raw bits.
+The results in Fig. \ref{Fig:PGR11}(a) show that when the distance between Bob and RIS grows, the bit mismatch rate gets higher, which indicates the following two things.
 On one hand, the longer the distance between two communication participants, the greater the path loss will be.
-Thus, low SNR results in poor channel quality, which leads to a higher bit inconsistency rate.
-On the other hand, the longer the distance between Bob and RIS is, the proportion of the energy of RIS reflected path in the energy of all scattered paths will decrease, and then the RIS will no longer play a major role in the wireless environment.
-As a result, with the channel reciprocity decreasing, the bit inconsistency rate increases.
-This phenomenon can also be seen from Fig. \ref{Fig:PGR11}(d), which shows that it is better to deploy the RIS near the transmitter sides to reach a high key generation rate.
-Furthermore, this experiment also reflects that CSI has a better performance than that of RSS for PLKG with different RIS deployments.
-Moreover, from Fig. \ref{Fig:PGR11}(c), we can prove that the closer RIS is to the transmitter, the larger the channel fluctuation becomes.
+Thus, the low SNR results in poor channel quality, which leads to a higher bit mismatch rate.
+On the other hand, the longer the distance between Bob and RIS is, the proportion of the energy of the RIS reflected path in the energy of all scattered paths will decrease, and then the RIS will no longer play a major role in controlling the wireless environments.
+As a result, with the channel reciprocity decreasing, the bit mismatch rate increases.
+This can also be seen from Fig. \ref{Fig:PGR11}(d) where the key generation rate of DATA 6 decreases significantly or even becomes smaller than that without RIS.
+Thus, these observations suggest that the RIS deployment and the communication distance of transceiver are important factors for a high key generation rate.
+Furthermore, this experiment also proves that CSI has a better performance than that of RSS for PLKG with different RIS deployments.
+Moreover, from Fig. \ref{Fig:PGR11}(c), we can observe that the closer RIS is to the transceiver, the larger the channel fluctuation becomes.
+Thus, the study of optimization deployment of RIS for PLKG is a potentially interesting direction.